kohei0802/SysProLab/Text-conference/Readme.md

 * handling weird and wrong input from client.

-* sessionID is "int" instead of "char*"

 * "list" command to query a list of sessions and other online clients
 * sessions means the conference room to chat in

+Additional features
-* Curertly, no storage of user credential.
-Only need pswd "0802"
+* storage of user credential.
+Register and Login.
+* Send private message to particular user